dg CLI

 - --check-yaml, --no-check-yaml

-Whether to schema-check component.yaml files for the project before starting the dev server.
+Whether to schema-check defs.yaml files for the project before starting the dev server.

 - --verbose